 Gravity conveyors move product either by gravity or by manual pushing.
 These systems cost less to install and operate and are often used for temporary conveyor lines, as many are adjustable, expandable, and portable.
 Examples of this style include skatewheel and roller conveyors.

 Warehouse 1 offers the following types of gravity conveyors:

 Gravity Skatewheel Conveyor: Several wheels attached to axles allow smooth bottomed containers to glide down the conveyor.

-Q. Is gravity conveyor right for me?
+Q. Is a gravity conveyor right for me?

-Q. What sizes of gravity conveyor are available?
+Q. What sizes are available?

 Q. How do I select the roller center that is best for me?

 A. The most popular roller centers are spaced at 3”.
 If you have long products, you may want to consider 4” to 5” centers to potentially reduce your cost.
 Gravity conveyors are also available with tighter spacing for moving small parts or boxes.
 The general rule of thumb is that you want a minimum of 3 rollers to be making contact with the material.